 I am a Registered General Psychologist (AHPRA Reg.
 No.PSY0001070032) and accredited Counsellor based at Therapeutic Axis on St Johns Road (opposite Glebe Town Hall) in Sydney's Inner West.
 If you find it difficult to come to Glebe, I may also be able to visit your home, residential facility or workplace either as a private client or utilising a mental health plan and the Medicare rebate.
-Please go to my "Background" page to learn about my counselling training and areas of expertise.
+Please go to my "About me" page to learn about my counselling training and areas of expertise.

 Medicare and other subsidised services

 Ask your General Practitioner about a referral as part of an official Mental Health Plan - you may be entitled to up to 10 counselling sessions free of charge per calendar year under Medicare (Better Access to Mental Health Care initiative).
 I offer gap-free (bulk-billed) counselling services under Medicare to students, pensioners and the unemployed.
 If you do not fit into one of these categories, then my gap is currently $40.
 Private patients can also ask their health fund about their rebate policy for approved psychological services.

 What mental health problems can be treated under the Better Access initiative?

 'Mental disorder' is a term used to describe a range of clinically diagnosable disorders that significantly impact on a person's emotions, thoughts, social skills and decision-making.
 The Better Access initiative covers people with mental disorders arising from:

 - Alcohol use disorder and its impact on children as adults